AndrewADev/recipe-insights/README.md

 ## Development

 Internally, the project uses `uv`.
-So setting up looks like:
+So setting it up looks like:

 ```shell
 # Install dependencies